Harden News, sport and weather

 The final chance for OOSH fun

-It's nearly school time again but there are still exciting activities at Murrunyip OOSH
+It's nearly school time again but there are still exciting activities at Murrunyip OOSH.

 Council amalgamations are here to stay